-- On the 4th day of tardiness, a student will receive an after school detention - On the 7th day of tardiness, a student will receive a Saturday detention and parent contact will be made (telephone). - On the 10th day of tardiness, a student will receive a half day of in school suspension and a parent meeting will be requested.
-Parking privileges will be suspended for the remainder of the quarter and next quarter. - On the 13th day of tardiness, a student will receive a full day of in school suspension and have their parking pass revoked until the end of the semester.
+- On the 4th day of tardiness, a student will receive a after school detention (before school, after school, or lunch) - On the 7th day of tardiness, a student will receive a Saturday after school detention and parent contact will be made (telephone). - On the 10th day of tardiness, a student will receive a half day of in school suspension Saturday detention and a parent meeting will be requested.
+Parking privileges will be suspended for the remainder of the quarter and next guarter. - On the 13th day of tardiness, a student will receive a full day of in school suspension and have their parking pass revoked until the end of the semester.